24 Hours (TeeFlii song)

-"24 Hours" is a single by American singer TeeFlii.
-The song was released on May 12, 2014, by Epic Records as the lead single from his debut album ‘Starr‘.
-It was produced with frequent collaborator DJ Mustard and features American rapper 2 Chainz.
+"24 Hours" is a song by American singer TeeFlii, released by Epic Records on May 12, 2014 as the lead single from his debut studio album, Starr.
+It features a guest appearance from American rapper 2 Chainz, while production was handled by frequent collaborator DJ Mustard.

 Remix

 The song's official remix features new guest appearances by Ty Dolla Sign and Bobby Shmurda.
-Chris Brown and Trey Songz created their own remix to the song.
+Chris Brown and Trey Songz created their own remix to the song for their collaborative mixtape TRGAxBRZY.

 Music video

 A music video for the track was released on May 29, 2014.
 It was directed by Colin Tilley.